 Pin all the layers in place, then with a pencil or biro (ball tipped pen) draw carefully over the outline of the pattern.
 Don't press to hard or you might split the paper, but press firmly enough for the lines to show on the fabric.
-You might want to unpin a corner just to check that you are using enough pressure.
+Unpin a corner just to check that you are using enough pressure.

-Once all the lines are transferred, unpin and lift off the pattern and carbon paper and you are ready to stitch.
+Once you have transferred all the lines, unpin and lift off the pattern and carbon paper and you are ready to stitch.

 Draw or print your pattern onto paper and use masking tape to attach it to a nearby window.
 Then put your fabric over the top of the paper and again tape in place.
 Using a hard pencil, draw around the outline which will show through the fabric.

 Iron on transfers are still available if a little difficult to find.
-Some modern day magazines still include them, and you can order a number of books of iron on transfers from Amazon using the links on this page.
+Some modern day magazines still include them, and you can order several books of iron on transfers from Amazon using the links on this page.

 However, we have some additional ways of getting a pattern onto cloth nowadays...

-There are two types of disappearing ink pens...water soluble and those where the marks disappear by themselves over a short period of time.
+There are two types of disappearing ink pens — water soluble and those where the marks disappear by themselves over a short period.
 There are even some pens on the market with two ends, one of each type.

-They are not the best idea for transferring a whole design onto a complicated piece of work as they may disappear before the work is finished.
+They are not the best idea for transferring a whole design onto a complicated piece of work as they may disappear before you finish the work.

-The main thing to keep in mind is that you need to draw the design back to front as it will be reversed when you iron it on.
-This is, of course, especially important when including lettering in your project.
+The principal thing to keep in mind is that you need to draw the design back to front as it will be reversed when you iron it on.
+This is, of course, especially important when including lettering on your project.

 It has also come to my attention that you can use lazer printers to print a pattern and then iron it on from that.
 This isn't something that I have tried, but I would be interested in hearing your thoughts on the subject if you have tried it yourself.

-Lastly I am currently experimenting with using coloured wax crayons to draw a design, and colour parts of it in, straight onto the fabric.
-A piece of paper is then put on a hard surface with the fabric on top, crayoned side down, and a hot iron is moved over the back.
-Much of the wax melts into the paper leaving a faint coloration behind on the fabric as a guide for stitching.
+I am currently experimenting with using coloured wax crayons to draw a design, and colour parts of it in, straight onto the fabric.
+You put a piece of paper on a hard surface with the fabric on top, crayoned side down, and pass a hot iron over the back.
+Much of the wax melts into the paper, leaving a faint coloration behind on the fabric as a guide for stitching.
 Again, I would love to hear from you if you have tried this method before.

-As I think this page has shown, there are many methods of getting your pattern onto the fabric ready to start stitching.
-Iron on transfers are not your only option!
+As this page has shown, there are many of getting your pattern onto the fabric ready to stitch, iron on transfers being one of them